GirlsDoPorn: History

 GirlsDoPorn was a pornography website owned by Michael Pratt (born 1982, New Zealand), who also worked as the cameraman and editor.
 Matthew Wolfe (born 1982 or 1983, New Zealand) was co-owner and cameraman.
 He is also a childhood friend of Pratt's.
-Doug Wiederhold and Ruben Andre Garcia (born 1986 or 1987) were the main male pornographic actors for the company.
+Douglas Wiederhold and Ruben Andre Garcia (born 1986 or 1987) were the main male pornographic actors for the company.
 Lawyer Aaron Sadock began working for the company in 2012, while cameraman Theodore "Teddy" Gyi filmed around 120 videos between 2015 and 2017.
 Pratt began planning and shooting for GirlsDoPorn in 2007.
 The website was launched in 2009.

 Pratt began working in the pornographic industry around the year 2000, after graduating from high school.
 He initially launched the affiliate porn websites Wicked Movies, Kute Kittens, and TeenieFlixxx, the last an affiliate of the existing website ExploitedTeens, all of which produced pornography in the same style that GirlsDoPorn later would.

 In 2007, Pratt moved to the United States to film pornography.
 Between 2007 and 2012, Wiederhold worked with Pratt, the two filming videos of Wiederhold having sex in hotel rooms with women who were not in the porn industry.
 These videos formed the basis of the videos first released by GirlsDoPorn.
 In 2010, Wiederhold and Pratt created the MILF pornography website MomPOV, which had a Vanuatu domain but operates from Las Vegas.

 In 2011, Wolfe moved from New Zealand to the United States.
 Wolfe was involved with Pratt's work from 2008 onwards.
 Over 100 videos were filmed by Wolfe for GirlsDoPorn between 2011 and 2019.

 GirlsDoPorn was active during a period of growing consumption of 'casting couch' Internet pornography.
 Such pornography is often filmed in hotel rooms or office setup with minimal crew and may feature women who have not previously filmed pornography and are given money on-camera.
 In the case of GirlsDoPorn, their homepage boasted, "You will not find these girls on any other website".
 The women would be asked about their sex lives on camera, and sometimes videos included them reading parts of their contracts aloud.
 The male performer's face was never shown in the videos.
 Vice reported that "the current iteration of the 'casting couch' trope is largely based on" Backroom Casting Couch, a series that started in 2007 by a pornographer who plays a role of "deceiving" the women featured in his videos, but in actuality all of the women featured in the series are established porn performers.